Mikes Success Story: Starting from the Bottom Shelf

 How Mike Got Help

-Realizing he needed help and knowing his brother had been receiving addiction treatment at Gateway Foundation, he decided it was time.
+Realizing he needed help and knowing his brother had been receiving addiction treatment at Gateway, he decided it was time.
 Mike was in a residential addiction treatment center for a short period of time, but after his release, he was involved in an armed robbery and attempted murder.
 Unfortunately, his addiction and search for the next high continued.
-After spending six weeks in county jail, Mike came into contact with a corrections officer who referred him to Gateway Foundation again.
-Mike entered treatment at Gateway Foundation Lake Villa.
+After spending six weeks in county jail, Mike came into contact with a corrections officer who referred him to Gateway again.
+Mike entered treatment at Gateway Lake Villa.
 After 13 months, Mike became a model patient.
 Protected from the outside world and working with dedicated staff, it became evident to Mike that recovery was possible.
-After completing the Lake Villa program, Mike moved to Gateway Foundation’s recovery home in Chicago.
+After completing the Lake Villa program, Mike moved to Gateway’s recovery home in Chicago.

 “They have the ability to rid you of the image you had of yourself,” he says, “and teach you that you can live life without drugs, no matter where you come from.”